 Hinshaw Partner D.L.
 Morriss Named One of Chicago's Notable Minority Lawyers

 In his role as Hinshaw's Diversity & Inclusion Partner, Morriss oversees committees that address diversity, mentoring, and attorney life.
-He leads initiatives such as development of the firm's annual and mid-year Diversity & Inclusion reports, and events such as a creative story telling collaboration with 2nd Story, which created a show exclusively for Hinshaw addressing racial microaggressions and toxic masculinity.
+He leads initiatives such as the development of the firm's annual and mid-year Diversity & Inclusion reports, and events such as a creative storytelling collaboration with Second Story, which created a show exclusively for Hinshaw addressing racial microaggressions and toxic masculinity.

 Morriss also is a member of the firm's Associate Hiring Committee, Social Media Committee, and Hinshaw University's Planning Committee.